AuDigitalHealth/ci-fhir-stu3/pages/PersonalHealthRecords/_includes/intro.md

     </tr>
     <tr>
         <td>PHR FHIR implementation guide roadmap</td>
-        <td>The profiles that form part of this implementation guide, and this implementation guide itself, are in transition to a FHIR Release 4 representation in collaboration with HL7 Australia.<br/><br/>
+        <td>The profiles that form part of this implementation guide, and this implementation guide itself, may transition to a FHIR Release 4 representation in collaboration with HL7 Australia.<br/><br/>
-		This move has normative implications that are expected to result in major version incrementation to accommodate backwards incompatible changes.
-Widespread changes to terminology and the removal or renaming of some elements are expected to make up the bulk of the backwards incompatible changes.<br/><br/>
         Our FHIR Release 4 repository can be found here: <a href="https://github.com/AuDigitalHealth/ci-fhir-r4">ci-fhir-r4</a>.
         </td>
      </tr>